Alec Baldwin Trolls Trump With Russian-Language MAGA Cap

 Alec Baldwin spent much of 2016 trolling Donald Trump.
 And 2017 is shaping up to be no different.

-The Hollywood actor shared this selfie of himself wearing one of the president-elect’s “Make America Great Again”-style hats to Instagram on Friday.
+The Hollywood actor shared this selfie of himself wearing one of the president-elect’s “Make America Great Again”-style hats on Instagram Friday.

 Although Baldwin did not caption the image, it’s believed to be in reference to Trump’s reported reverence for Russian President Vladimir Putin.

-Trump has not yet commented on the picture, but we’ll update this story if and when he has his say.
-After all, he’s not been shy in blasting Baldwin’s portrayal of him on “Saturday Night Live” in the past ― having said the actor’s impression of him “stinks” and calling for the “boring and unfunny” show, which he himself hosted in 2015, to be scrapped.
+Trump has not commented on Baldwin’s picture, but we’ll update this story if he does.
+He’s certainly not been shy in previously blasting the actor’s portrayal of him on “Saturday Night Live.”
+He’s said Baldwin’s impersonation of him “stinks” and called for the “boring and unfunny” comedy show that Trump himself hosted in 2015 to be scrapped.

-On Friday, Trump also took pot shots at action movie star and former California governor Arnold Schwarzenegger over the ratings dip that “Celebrity Apprentice” has endured since the latter took over as host.
+On Friday, Trump also took pot shots at action movie star and former California governor Arnold Schwarzenegger over the ratings dip of “Celebrity Apprentice” since the action star took over as host.

 Also on HuffPost